gcapes/git-course/02-local.md

 Nothing to commit means that our file is now in the repository, our working directory is up-to-date and we have no uncommitted changes in our staging area.

-Let's work a bit further on our `journal.txt` file adding a few lines to different sections.
+No we will work a bit further on our `journal.txt` file by writing the introduction section.

 If we now run,